bvz2000/use/README.md

 (changing the path to match where you unzipped the files).

 Your shells are now ready to start using the 'use' command.

+*A note for MacOS users: For some inexplicable reason MacOS does not ship with python 3 (Note: python 2 is end of life as of Jan 1st, 2020).
+You will have to install python 3 in order for this tool to work.
+Additionally, you **may** have to modify the first line to read: `/usr/bin/env python3` if your default version of python remains python 2.x (which it probably should for compatability reasons).*

 ---